2024-05-19

 In the modern world many of us have had the good fortune of travelling in planes at cruising altitude at which point every passenger is completely oblivious to the fact that the plane has a high speed relative to the ground (unless, they look out of the window).
 We've also seen astronauts & objects in the International Space Station freely floating with respect to each other - apparently stationary - even though we all know that the ISS is in orbit around the Earth.
 (It would take Einstein's insight to reveal that a stable orbit around a gravitating body is effectively in 'free fall' and equivalent to an inertial frame of Galilean physics.)

-Even so many have a hard time internalising the idea that all inertial frames are equivalent.
+Nevertheless, many have a hard time internalising the idea that all inertial frames are equivalent.
 There is an intuitive need to imagine an 'absolute background' of space - a stage - on which all events occur.
 Such a background would implicitly define an absolute frame of rest - one that cannot be experienced or revealed by any experiment (involving motions of bodies) according to Galileo.

 Sidebar: (Newton's) Absolute space

 There is no prohibition in Galilean relativity against the existence of an absolute space.
 In Galilean relativity, if absolute space exists (and it would be inertial, by definition), it is no more privileged than any other inertial observer moving with respect to it.
 In other words, absolute space is not experiential and no motion with respect to absolute space can be detected.
 Newton fully accepted these conclusions from Galilean relativity.
 He nevertheless postulated an abstract mathematical absolute space as a construction that existed without reference to anything external.
 In Newton's mind, the relative spaces of all inertial observers existed in this absolute space even though no experiment could detect the latter.
-A fuller discussion of Newton's views regarding the absolute nature of space (and time) are in DiSalle's "Absolute space and Newton's theory of relativity" (DOI: 10.1016/j.shpsb.2020.04.003).
+(This was eventually brought to a proper conclusion in Einstein's General Relativity wherein Space-Time is a 'real' entity albeit with inherent dynamics like a field unlike the static space $\times$ time bundle envisioned by Newton.)

 Note that Newton's laws of motion do not need absolute space.
 In fact, Newton's laws are invariant under a Galilean transformation (i.e., changing from one inertial frame to another).
-Only accelerations are absolute.

 (Newton's) Absolute time